jamesxiong45/Super-Cool-Employee-Tracker/README.md

 This app requires the use of Node.js and MySQL in VSCode!

 * First, clone the files into a directory.

-* Then, run 'npm i' to install node.js and the dependencies.
+* Then, go into your terminal and run 'npm i' to install node.js and the dependencies.

 * After that, make sure you edit the '.env' file to contain the correct username and password for MySQL.

+* Next, run 'mysql -u root -p' and source the .sql files by typing 'source ./db/schema.sql;' and 'source ./db/seeds.sql;'

-* Finally, run 'npm start' and start tracking your employees.
+* Finally, back out of MySQL by pressing 'CTRL + C' and run 'npm start' to start tracking your employees.

 ## Screenshot
 ![Screenshot!](screenshot.JPG)